 Ferens Haven of Rest was also developed on the east side of the city.
 Thomas Ferens was responsible for the conception of the charity when he built 12 almshouses in 1912.
 These were donated to Hull City Council to be administered as a Trust under the Ferens Haven of Rest (now known as Ferens Haven).
 The Trust went on to develop more properties at Staveley Road, Babington Row, Barham Road and Holderness Road.

 The two Trusts formally merged on the 2nd September 1992 and became ‘Pickering and Ferens Homes’ Almshouse Charity.
-We are now also a Homes and Communities Agency Registered Provider, also described as a housing association.
+We are now also a Regulator for Social Housing Registered Provider, also described as a housing association.

 In line with our charitable objectives, we provide accommodation and services predominantly for residents aged over 60 years old with a particular social value emphasis on health and wellbeing in later life.